illarionov/wasm-sqlite-open-helper/doc/website/blog/2025-03-25-benchmarks/index.md

 For the tests, the [rawg-games-dataset] was used as the database splitted into several SQLite tables.

-The drivers under test were categorized into three groups:

 For each tested SQLiteDriver configuration, three tests were performed:

 ##### create_database